gedeschaines/IK_Solver/Blender/FourLink3D/README.txt

 4) To view keyframes of robot motion in Blender.

    (A) The middle-left window pane must be a "3D View" type.
-   (B) The 3D-View mode must be in "Object Mode".
+   (B) The 3D-View mode must be "Object Mode".
    (C) The active (selected) object should be "Armature1" if
        Layer 1 is selected.
    (D) Change the lower-left window pane to "Timeline" type.